Classic French Steak Au Poivre

 What You’ll Need To Make Steak au Poivre

-• Vegetable Oil: Used to sear the steaks, ensuring they develop a rich, golden-brown crust; this type of oil stands up to the high heat required for a perfect sear.
+• Vegetable Oil: Used to sear the steaks for a rich, golden-brown crust; this type of oil stands up to the high heat required for a perfect sear.

 • Filet mignons: Cut from the beef tenderloin, this lean, buttery-soft steak pairs nicely with the bold, peppery crust and rich, creamy sauce.
 New York strip steaks are also a great option if you prefer a heartier, more flavorful cut.

-• Unsalted Butter: Used to cook the shallots, it adds richness and depth of flavor to the sauce.
+• Unsalted Butter and shallots: Shallots cooked in butter add richness and depth of flavor to the sauce.

 • Heavy cream: The key to the au poivre sauce’s creamy texture, it balances the heat of the peppercorns and enriches the flavor.